Thomas Cook Group Plc and certain of its subsidiaries

 All in Liquidation (the Companies)

-|Press Release||Winding up Order – Supporting Docs||Contact Us|
+|Press Release||Winding up Order – Supporting Docs||Statutory Information|

 The Special Managers were appointed by the High Court to help manage the affairs, business and property of the Companies, in accordance with the powers and duties contained in the order appointing them.
 The Special Managers act as agents of the Companies, without personal liability.

 All statutory information regarding the liquidations is available here.